Geometry of Polynomials and Root-Finding via Path-Lifting: The Behavior of on the Initial Circle

-\begin{proof} We will assume, without loss of generality, that the $x$-axis is aligned along $\zeta$.
-Let $l$ be the radius of the largest disk centered at $\zeta$ on which $f$ is univalent, that is,
+\goodbreak \begin{proof} Without loss of generality, we may assume that $\zeta$ is a non-negative real number.
+Define $l$ to be the radius of the largest disk centered at $\zeta$ which is mapped univalently into $D_{\rho_\zeta}(0)$, that is,